Bradfield/algos/recursion/exploring-a-maze.md

 `__init__` method takes the name of a file as its only parameter.
 This file is a text file that represents a maze by using “+” characters for walls, spaces for open squares, and the letter “S” to indicate the starting position.
-Figure 3 &lt;fig\_exmaze&gt; is an example of a maze data file.
+Figure 3 is an example of a maze data file.
 The internal representation of the maze is a list of lists.
 Each row of the `mazelist` instance variable is also a list.
 This secondary list contains one character per square using the characters described above.
-For the data file in Figure 3 &lt;fig\_exmaze&gt; the internal representation looks like the following:
+For the data file in Figure 3 the internal representation looks like the following:

     [ ['+','+','+','+',...,'+','+','+','+','+','+','+'],